-Dehydrate cranberries to make your own Craisins or just cranberry bits for baking needs and snacks!
-It's an easy and tasty way to preserve cranberries for long-term storage.
-And the cranberry powder is awesome, too!
+Dehydrate cranberries to make your Craisins or just cranberry bits for baking and snacks!
+It’s an easy and tasty way to preserve cranberries for long-term storage.
+And the cranberry powder is incredible, too!

 How to Dehydrate Cranberries